These images are what I consider my best in portraits and fashion.

 Portraits and Fashion

 I’m a story-teller.
 They say a picture is worth a thousand words, I hope my pictures are worth novels.
 I like to be as creative as possible when it comes to my photography.
-Every picture should be different.
-Every picture should be emotional.
-I hope to one day use my story telling and skills to bring more stories to life in the future.
+Below are some of my best projects when it comes to professional imaging, whether it be for advertising, marketing, or personal pleasure.

-Created on Adobe Illustrator and Adobe After Effects.
+Created in Adobe Illustrator & Adobe After Effects

 Sticker Project: House Banners